-This article was last updated Sep 15, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 28, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Before we dive in, it’s important to understand the difference between a credit card network and a credit card issuer.